Marijuana DUI Charges

-If you have been arrested for driving under the influence of marijuana (“DUI marijuana”), it is in your interest to retain an experienced marijuana DUI lawyer who understands how to handle this highly technical area of criminal defense.
-What follows is an explanation of why DUI marijuana cases are defensible.
-Before reading this, you may want to first read my article about “How to Hire a DUI Defense Lawyer.”
+If you have been arrested for driving under the influence of marijuana (“DUI marijuana”), it is in your interest to retain an experienced marijuana DUI attorney who understands how to handle this highly technical area of criminal defense.
+While marijuana DUI cases are most certainly defensible, it is important to understand how to hire a DUI defense lawyer if you are facing marijuana DUI charges.

 The prosecution may have problems using the blood and urine samples to prove that you are under the influence of marijuana while driving.
 Depending on how frequently you use marijuana, THC and its related byproducts (known as “metabolites”) can be found in urine anywhere from 1 day to 60 days from the time marijuana was smoked or ingested.
 Since the effects of marijuana can be diminished in as little as two hours, the National Highway Transportation Safety Authority (NHTSA) has warned police and prosecutors that the presence of THC metabolites in urine is not an accurate method to determine whether someone was impaired by marijuana while driving.